steveseguin/Companion-Ninja/README.md

 `https://api.vdo.ninja/{apiID}/{action}`

 Any field can be replaced with "null", if no value is being passed to it.
+Double slashes will cause issues though, so avoid those.

 #### Websocket API